-- See your instrument specific guidelines, pages 67 and following - Exceptions to instrument specific details:

-- Commencement Contest finalists do not need to perform their winning piece during their jury.
-If you are substituting a Commencement Contest or collaborative recital piece, please still list this in the "repertoire" section on the form. - Students taking collaborative lessons and performing in an approved venue may substitute their chamber piece for one jury piece from the same musical era.
+- See your instrument-specific guidelines, pages 67 and following - Exceptions to instrument-specific details: - Commencement Contest finalists do not need to perform their winning piece during their jury.
+If you are substituting a Commencement Contest or collaborative recital piece, please still list this in the "repertoire" section on the form, though you do not have to perform it. - Students taking collaborative lessons and performing in an approved venue may substitute their chamber piece for one jury piece from the same musical era.
 See Collaborative Lesson requirements.